Whitetail Ridge Park Playground Replacement

 The new playground equipment will be installed in 2020.

-The contract to replace the playground at Whitetail Ridge Park is currently in the process of being awarded to low-bidder Madison Commercial Landscapes, Inc.; work on the contract, which includes 3 other northside playground locations, is anticipated to begin in mid-July.
+The contract to replace the playground at Whitetail Ridge Park was awarded to low-bidder Madison Commercial Landscapes, Inc.; who began work on the contract, which includes 3 other northside playground locations, at Whitetail Ridge the week of 9/14 and completed all installations the week of 9/28, with the exception of the *tire swing, which required a replacement chain from the manufacturer and is expected to be installed on or before10/23/20..

 PUBLIC MEETING #1 - PLAYGROUND WORKSHOP